Leonard Morris (spy): Lord Dunmore's War

-While never being listed on any muster rolls during the Battle of Point Pleasant like his brothers John, William Jr, and Henry Morris - some historians assert Leonard Morris fought in the battle in 1774, however this claim has never borne any evidence While Lord Dunmore's 180 day war was ongoing, Leonard commanded Fort Morris (also known as Kelly's Post) positioned along the Kanawha River.
-The Morris Fort was established in early 1774 near the mouth of Catfish Shoals on the Kanawha River twelve miles away from Leonard Morris' Fort.
+While never being listed on any muster rolls during the Battle of Point Pleasant like his brothers (John, William Jr, and Henry Morris) - some historians assert Leonard Morris fought in the battle in 1774, however this claim has never borne any evidence While Lord Dunmore's 180 day war was ongoing, Leonard resided at Fort Morris (also known as Kelly's Post) positioned along the Kanawha River.
+The Morris Fort was established in early 1774 near the mouth of Catfish Shoals on the Kanawha River and build on the ruins of Walter Kelly's home.

-Fort Morris was built by Leonard, William, John Morris, and John Jones; but Leonard thought it would be strategic to have a secondary fort further down the Kanawha River.
-Both of these forts were established prior to Colonel Lewis and Dunmore's men coming to engage with Chief Cornstalk.
+Fort Morris was built to have a dedicated established hub for Virginians along the Kanawha River, and was used by Lord Dunmore's men who were on their way to action against Chief Cornstalk.

 In November 1774, while occupying Fort Morris, Leonard received a guard of ten soldiers who remained until the settlers were safe from Indians.
-In one of the last raids the Indians kidnapped Sallie, one of Leonard's maids, and though Morris and twenty men followed the Indians as far as Guyandotte they were unable to obtain her release.
+Some time later, in one of the last raids in the region the Indians kidnapped Sallie, one of Leonard's maids, and though Morris and twenty men followed the Indians as far as Guyandotte they were unable to obtain her release.
 The war party was of a couple hundred, and their ransom was too great that they could not get Sallie back.

 From 1777 through 1782, Morris was commissioned as spy by Patrick Henry for the State of Virginia during the American Revolution, tracking hostile Indian movements in Greenbrier and Kanawha along with his brother-in-law John Jones.
 Morris also worked alongside Lt.
-John Young (also a founder member of Kanawha County) who was newly commissioned under Captain William Morris's Ranger Company as a spy.
+John Young who was newly commissioned under Captain William Morris's Ranger Company as a spy.

 Revolutionary and Indian Wars

-On August 10, 1789, Leonard Morris and William Morris were listed as having sold, and provided war materials in support of the Northwest Indian Wars to Colonel George Clendenin, 26 Privates, 2 Sergeants, one Ensign, one Lieutenant, and one Captain from March to July 1789 in support of the Northwest Indian Wars for the Kanawha County Militia Rangers, renamed in October 1789 as the Morris' Company of Rangers amounting to £118, 3 shilling and 9 pence.
+From March to July 1789 in support of the Northwest Indian Wars, Leonard supplied the Kanawha County Militia Rangers war materials amounting to £118, 3 shilling and 9 pence.On August 10, 1789, Leonard and William Morris Jr. were listed as having sold/provided additional war materials to Colonel George Clendenin, 26 Privates, 2 Sergeants, one Ensign, one Lieutenant, and one Captain.
+The Militia company was renamed in October 1789 to the Morris' Company of Rangers, led by Capt.
+John Morris.

-Leonard Morris's farm and stock raising was instrumental to the war effort, from May 1791 Leonard's Brother Captain John Morris, Commander of the Morris' Company of Rangers provided Leonard's farm with soldiers until September 30, 1791, protecting the lands from hostile forces.
+Leonard Morris's farm and stock raising was instrumental to the war effort, from May 1791 through September 30, 1791, Capt.
+John Morris provided Leonard's farm with soldiers until September 30, 1791, protecting his and neighboring the lands from hostile forces.
 The Ranger company was listed in a March 24, 1792 report to the Governor of Virginia, Henry Lee III as "having adopted full and effectual measures for the defense of the Western Frontier."